hardin47/website/Math158/Notes/04b-build.md

 ******
 **Algorithm: Forward stepwise subset selection (from ISLR)**

 ******
 1. Let $M_0$ denote the null model, which contains no predictors.
 The null model predicts the sample mean of the response variable for each observation.
 2. For $k = 0, 1, \ldots m-1$:
-   (a) Consider all $m - k$ models that augment the predictors in $M_k$ with one additional predictor.
+   a.
+Consider all $m - k$ models that augment the predictors in $M_k$ with one additional predictor.
-   (b) Choose the best among these $m - k$ models, and call it $M_{k+1}$.
+   b.
+Choose the best among these $m - k$ models, and call it $M_{k+1}$.
 Here *best* is defined as having smallest SSE or highest $R^2$.
 3. Select a single best model from among $M_0, \ldots ,M_{m}$ using cross-validated prediction error, $C_p$, AIC, BIC, or adjusted $R^2$.

 ******
 **Algorithm: Forward selection with F tests**

 ******
 1. Let $M_0$ denote the null model, which contains no predictors.
 The null model predicts the sample mean of the response variable for each observation.
 2. Let $k = 0$:
-  (a) Consider all $m - k$ models that augment the predictors in $M_k$ with one additional predictor.
+   a.
+Consider all $m - k$ models that augment the predictors in $M_k$ with one additional predictor.
-  (b) Choose the best among these $m - k$ models, and call it $M_{k+1}$.
+   b.
+Choose the best among these $m - k$ models, and call it $M_{k+1}$.
 Here *best* is defined as having smallest the smallest p-value for including the $(k+1)^{th}$ variable given the $k$ variables are already in the model.
-  (c) If the p-value from step (b) is less than $\alpha_e$, consider $M_{k+1}$ and augment $k$ by 1.
-Go back to step (a).
-If the p-value from step (b) is larger than $\alpha_e$, report model $M_k$ and stop the algorithm.
+   c.
+If the p-value from step b. is less than $\alpha_e$, consider $M_{k+1}$ and augment $k$ by 1.
+Go back to step a.
+If the p-value from step b. is larger than $\alpha_e$, report model $M_k$ and stop the algorithm.

 #### It is doing exactly what we want, right???  {-}

 Suppose that you have to take an exam that covers 100 different topics, and you do not know any of them.
 The rules, however, state that you can bring two classmates as consultants.
 Suppose also that you know which topics each of your classmates is familiar with.
 If you could bring only one consultant, it is easy to figure out who you would bring: it would be the one who knows the most topics (the variable most associated with the answer).
 Let's say this is Kelly who knows 85 topics.

 With two consultants you might choose Kelly first, and for the second option, it seems reasonable to choose the second most knowledgeable classmate (the second most highly associated variable), for example Jamie, who knows 75 topics.
 The problem with this strategy is that it may be that the 75 subjects Jamie knows are already included in the 85 that Kelly knows, and therefore, Jamie does not provide any knowledge beyond that of Kelly.

 A better strategy is to select the second not by considering what he or she knows regarding the entire agenda, but by looking for the person who knows more about the topics than the first does not know (the variable that best explains the residual of the equation with the variables entered).
-It may even happen that the best pair of consultants are not the most knowledgeable, as there may be two that complement each other perfectly in such a way that one knows 55 topics and the other knows the remaining 45, while the most knowledgeable does not complement anybody.  %(Example taken from American Statistician article that I refereed, August 2012.)
+It may even happen that the best pair of consultants are not the most knowledgeable, as there may be two that complement each other perfectly in such a way that one knows 55 topics and the other knows the remaining 45, while the most knowledgeable does not complement anybody.^[Example taken from @analogies25.]

 ```
 Consider people A, B, C, D who know the following topics:

-A: \{1, 2, 3, 4, 5, 6, 7\}
+A: {1, 2, 3, 4, 5, 6, 7}

-B: \{8, 9, 10\}
+B: {8, 9, 10}

-C: \{1, 2, 3, 4, 8, 10\}
+C: {1, 2, 3, 4, 8, 10}

-D: \{5, 6, 7, 9, 11\}
+D: {5, 6, 7, 9, 11}

-Forward you would choose A  and then B (and you'd know topics 1-10).
-Backward (or best subsets) you'd choose C and D (and you'd know topics 1-11).
+Forward, choose A  and then B (and you'd know topics 1-10).
+Backward (& best subsets), choose C and D (and you'd know topics 1-11).
 ```

 #### Forward *Stepwise* Selection using F-tests {-}

 This method follows in the same way as Forward Regression, but as each new variable enters the model, we check to see if any of the variables already in the model can now be removed.
 This is done by specifying two values, $\alpha_e$ as the $\alpha$ level needed to **enter** the model, and $\alpha_l$ as the $\alpha$ level needed to **leave** the model.
 We require that $\alpha_e<\alpha_l$, otherwise, our algorithm could cycle, we add a variable, then immediately decide to delete it, continuing ad infinitum.
 This is bad.

 1. We start with the empty model, and add the best predictor, assuming the p-value associated with it is smaller than $\alpha_e$.
 2. Now, we find the best of the remaining variables, and add it if the p-value is smaller than $\alpha_e$.
 If we add it, we also check to see if the first variable can be dropped, by calculating the p-value associated with it (which is different from the first time, because now there are two variables in the model).
 If its p-value is greater than $\alpha_l$, we remove the variable.
 3. We continue with this process until there are no more variables that meet either requirements.
 In many situations, this will help us from stopping at a less than desirable model.

 How do you choose the $\alpha$ values?
 If you set $\alpha_e$ to be very small, you might walk away with no variables in your model, or at least not many.
 If you set it to be large, you will wander around for a while, which is a good thing, because you will explore more models, but you may end up with variables in your model that aren't necessary.

 ### Backward Selection